After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 After-Ҵý Programs

-Registration for spring after-school programs is open from 12 p.m. on February 26, 2025, until 11 p.m. on April 2, 2025.
+Registration for fall after-school programs opens at 12 p.m. on September 9, 2025, and closes at 11 p.m. on October 8, 2025.

 Maple Ridge – Pitt Meadows Ҵý District No. 42 is pleased to offer an array of fun, educational, and sustainable after-school programs in collaboration with our community partners.
 The after-school programs we offer provide expanded educational, emotional, and physical learning opportunities to help motivate and engage children.